mderemus/bubbz/README.md

   </a>
 </p>

-<h1 align="center">Admin LTE 3.2.0 - Angular 14.0.0</h1>
+<h1 align="center">Bubbz - An Angular Social Media Experiment</h1>

 <p>
-  This repository is a form of original AdminLTE project.
+  This repository is a form of original AdminLTE project using Admin LTE 3.2.0 - Angular 14.0.0.
 It is aim to use AdminLTE template with Angular.
 </p>
 <br>